Painkiller (comics)

 Painkiller is a supervillain appearing in American comic books published by DC Comics.
-The character, created by writer Tony Isabella and artist Eddie Newell, debuted in Black Lightning, Vol. 2 #2 (March 1995).
+The character, created by writer Jenny Blake Isabella and artist Eddie Newell, debuted in Black Lightning, Vol. 2 #2 (March 1995).
 The character is depicted as an enemy of Black Lightning.

 Jordan Calloway portrays a variation of Painkiller in The CW's live-action Arrowverse television series Black Lightning.

 Publication history

-Painkiller debuted in Black Lightning, Vol. 2 #2 (March 1995), written by Tony Isabella and illustrated by Eddie Newell.
-The character dies just two issues later in Black Lightning, Vol. 2 #4 (May 1995).
+Painkiller debuted in Black Lightning (vol. 2) #2 (March 1995), and was written by Jenny Blake Isabella and illustrated by Eddie Newell.
+The character was killed off two issues later in Black Lightning #4 (May 1995).

 Fictional character biography

 Painkiller, a high-level mob enforcer, is hired by the Brothers Who Rule to stop Black Lightning's pursuit of them.
 Painkiller sets a trap for Black Lightning as well as the cops, a crack house full of teenagers, where he plans to kill Black Lightning and force the cops to open fire on the teenagers.
-However, Black Lightning's powers provide a level of protection from Painkiller's abilities and Black Lightning is able to prevent the massacre before battling with Painkiller, a battle that ultimately kills the latter.
+However, Black Lightning's powers provide a level of protection from Painkiller's abilities and Black Lightning is able to prevent the massacre before battling with Painkiller, a battle that ends in Painkiller's death.